 Insurance Full CA Member Clubs are automatically entitled to insurance as part of the membership package.
-Public Liability and Professional Indemnity Insurance provided by the CA through Endsleigh.
-The limit of the indemnity is £5,000,000 per occurrence.
-This scheme does not provide Employer's Liability Insurance is also provided.
+Public Liability and Professional Indemnity Insurance provided by the CA through Endsleigh, up to £10m.
+Employer's Liability Insurance is also provided.
 Clubs are responsible for their own equipment and buildings insurance, and the CA has negotiated competitive rates with Endsleigh: details for these should be obtained from Endsleigh on 01242 866800.

 Grants and Loans A large part of the CA's budget goes towards giving clubs support to enhance their facilities, either as a grant or a loan.
 Clubs must be full members of the CA, and raise the major part of the cost themselves.
 Clubs interested in applying for a grant should contact their Federation Development Officer who will advise them.
 The CA Bursary Scheme supports aspiring international players to go to the right tournaments, etc.